Saving Daily Data in CSV Using Batch Process

 6. Save the Batch Process

-After completing the description, click the [Add] button to save the process.
+After completing the above configurations, click the [Add] button to save the batch process.

 Image from Gyazo

-After the batch process execution time, you can obtain the CSV file from the file manager.
+After the batch process has been executed, you can obtain the CSV file from the file manager.

 Image from Gyazo